On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 Clinically Proven? ...My Ass!

 When you hear the claim that something is "clinically proven", that's a red flag for you to know that the person hasn't a clue about science and clinical trials, etc!
 Nothing is ever "proven", only demonstrated.
 Proven is just a made up marketing term used to increase your trust in a product or service; that's it.
 Clinical trials demonstrate an effect; they don't justify saying that it will happen every time, as "proven" implies.
+The closest I'll let you get to "proven" is "repeatedly demonstrated".

 Everybody Loves Robert